sqlxpert/lights-off-aws/README.md

    Request that
    [Service Quotas &rarr; AWS services  &rarr; AWS Lambda &rarr; Concurrent executions](https://console.aws.amazon.com/servicequotas/home/services/lambda/quotas/L-B99A9384) be increased.
-The default value is `1000` .
+The default is `1000` .

    Lights Off needs 1 unit for a time-critical function.
-New AWS accounts start with a quota of 10 units, but AWS always holds back 10, which leaves 0 available!
+New AWS accounts start with a quota of 10, but Lambda always holds back 10, which leaves 0 available!
+Within a given AWS account, the quota is set separately for each region.

    </details>